MicrosoftDocs/learn/learn-pr/wwl-sci/query-data-sentinel/includes/5-workbooks.md

 :::image type="content" source="../media/05-filter-users.png" alt-text="Screenshot that displays Sign-in Analysis with filtering of the users that sign-in to the Azure portal." border="true":::

 Contoso is interested in identifying the failed sign-in attempts.
-YOu can display these accounts by selecting the information tiles, and then select a tile or a row to display more information such as:
+You can display these accounts by selecting the information tiles, and then select a tile or a row to display more information such as:

 - **Sign-ins by location**.
 This section indicates the location from which the user signed in to Azure AD.
 - **Location sign-in details**.
 This section displays the users, their sign-in status, and the time of the sign-in attempt.